gcolo93/IT_Journey/Linux/Linux Foundations.md

 ## 1.1 Linux Evolution and Popular Operating Systems

 ## Topics:
 Open Source Philosophy
 The birth of Linux
 Distributions
 Embedded Systems
 Comparison with other popular Operating Systems

 ### Open Source Philosophy
 Source refers to the source code or the actual text code that is compiled to make a program.
 Having access to the code allows you to understand how the program works and perhaps to contribute additions to the program.
 This means there are many 100s and perhaps 1000s of contributors to the code.

 ### The Birth of Linux
-The first Linux kernel, the core of the Operating System, was released in 1991 by a student from Helsinki University, Linux Torvalds
+The first Linux kernel, the core of the Operating System, was released in 1991 by a student from Helsinki University, Linux Torvalds.
-In 1992 was re-released under the GNU license that opened the kernel to the wealth of GNU (Not Unix programs and utilities)
+In 1992 was re-released under the GNU license that opened the kernel to the wealth of GNU (Not Unix programs and utilities).

-Linux Distributions
+### Linux Distributions
 A distribution is the kernel packages with installers and additional software.
 This makes the kernel usable to humans:
 Red Hat Enterprise Linux
 SUSE Enterprise Linux
 Ubuntu
 Debian
 openSUSE
 Fedora
 Linux Mint
 The website distrowatch.com keeps track of downloads.

-Embedded Systems
+### Embedded Systems
-You are also going to find Linux in many devices
+You are also going to find Linux in many devices:
 TiVo boxes
 Network Storage Servers
 Print Servers
 Android Phones
 Linux is free so it makes sense to use a free OS when building a dedicated server

-Comparison with other OSs
+## Comparison with other OSs
+### MAC OSX:
-MAC OSX: This uses a version of BSD Unix, not dissimilar to Linux.
+This uses a version of BSD Unix, not dissimilar to Linux.
 Using the command line on OSX is going to be very similar to Linux
+### Windows:
-Windows: Windows has made a huge success out of the Graphical Interface but are starting to move back towards command line with PowerShell
+Windows has made a huge success out of the Graphical Interface but are starting to move back towards command line with PowerShell
+### UNIX:
-UNIX: Linux was born out of Unix but with the requisite to be free and open source
+Linux was born out of Unix but with the requisite to be free and open source